 - Amazon Brigade: They aren't one, but they have a reputation for this among the other tribes due to their isolationism and matriarchy; the Carja commonly believe that the Nora only allow women to fight with male warriors being a rare exception.

-- Belief Makes You Stupid: Played with.
-While the Nora's religion means the High Matriarchs are incredibly superstitious and distrustful of any of the Old Ones' technology, Teersa's faithful lens allows her to correctly intuit how Aloy can overcome a core obstacle despite having no idea how it works.
+- Belief Makes You Stupid: Zigzagged.
+While the Nora's religion means the High Matriarchs are incredibly superstitious and distrustful of any of the Old Ones' technology, Teersa's faithful lens and willingness to listen allows her to correctly intuit how Aloy can overcome a core obstacle despite having no idea how it works.

 - Blade on a Stick: The Nora's favored melee weapon is a short-shafted spear, putting it on the low end of the stick part.